ASSERT-KTH/slumps/wasm-fuzzer/README.md

 ### Multi-processing

 AFLplusplus is encouraged to be run with multiple instances if multiple cores are available.
 More information is available [here](https://github.com/mirrorer/afl/blob/master/docs/parallel_fuzzing.txt).
-To automatically run multiple instances in their master/secondary configuration, you can run the following command.
-Do not forget to build the image first!
+To automatically run multiple instances in their master/secondary configuration, you can run the the script `./multi-processing.sh`.
+The steps of building the image and configuring the .env file are identical to running only one instance.

 ```bash
 # 3 for the number of AFL instances.